breakerbay/checker-html/Deloitte.md

 # Draft Richard Hancock 2023-2024 Tax Preparation

+From:
+Pettit, Paul <paulpettit@deloitte.co.nz>

+Johannes, Robin <rojohannes@deloitte.co.nz>;
+Gandhi, Jeeten <jegandhi@deloitte.co.nz>

 Hi Paul,

 attaching the details of my 2023-2024 tax in the zip file richard-hancock-2023-2024.zip for you to review and prepare for IRD.

-In the zip file the document HancockTaxReturn2023-2024.pdf (or HancockTaxReturn2023-2024.docx if you prefer) provides the summary of my individual and rental income.
+In the zip file the document HancockTaxReturn2023-2024.pdf provides the summary of my individual and rental income.

 The zip file also contains the completed Deloitte individual and rental questionnaires, richard-hancock-nz-individual-questionniare-2023-2024.pdf and richard-hancock-nz-rental-property-questionnaire-2023-2024.pdf respectively.